-With the aim to establish a connection between Bochner's theorem and Choi theorem, we begin by defining a convolution product between maps from the contracted semigroup algebra $\mathbb{C}_0[S]$ of a semigroup $S$ to an arbitrary associative algebra $\mathcal{A}$.
+The main goal of this work is to establish a Bochner's theorem for finite inverse semigroups and to recover Choi's theorem on complete positivity as a special case.
+We begin by defining a convolution product between maps from the contracted semigroup algebra $\mathbb{C}_0[S]$ of a semigroup $S$ to an arbitrary associative algebra $\mathcal{A}$.
 The convolution product makes the space $L(\mathbb{C}_0[S],\mathcal{A})$ of linear maps from $\mathbb{C}_0[S]$ to $\mathcal{A}$ an associative algebra.
-Then we proved that the convolution algebra $L(\mathbb{C}_0[S],\mathcal{A})$ and the tensor product algebra $\mathbb{C}_0[S] \otimes \mathcal{A}$ are isomorphic (see Theorem~(\ref{thm:semigroup convolution theorem}).
-As a consequence of Theorem~(\ref{thm:semigroup convolution theorem}), in the specific case of matrix unit semigroup, we have identified that the product in the space of maps on the matrix algebras which is preserved by the Choi-Jamiołkowski isomorphism is convolution.
-Then defining the Fourier transform of a map from $\mathbb{C}_0[S]$ to $M_n(\mathbb{C})$, we have derived the Fourier inversion formula when $S$ is a finite inverse semigroup in Theorem~(\ref{thm:fourier_inversion_inverse_semigroup}) which is one of our main results.
-As a corollary of Theorem~(\ref{thm:fourier_inversion_inverse_semigroup}) we have shown that in the case of the inverse semigroup of matrix units, the Fourier transformation of a map with respect to the identity representation becomes the Choi matrix of the map and the Fourier inversion formula becomes the Choi inversion formula [see Corollary~(\ref{corollary:Fourier inversion becomes Choi inversion})].
-Additionally, We also have derived the Plancherel formula in the context of inverse semigroup [see Theorem~(\ref{thm:Placheral formula for inverse semigroup})].
+Then we show that the convolution algebra $L(\mathbb{C}_0[S],\mathcal{A})$ and the tensor product algebra $\mathbb{C}_0[S] \otimes \mathcal{A}$ are isomorphic [see Theorem~\ref{thm:semigroup convolution theorem}].
+As a consequence of Theorem~\ref{thm:semigroup convolution theorem}, in the specific case of the matrix unit semigroup, we identify the product in the space of maps on the matrix algebras that is preserved by the Choi-Jamiołkowski isomorphism as convolution.
+Then, defining the Fourier transform of a map from $\mathbb{C}_0[S]$ to $M_n(\mathbb{C})$, we derive a Fourier inversion formula when $S$ is a finite inverse semigroup [ see Theorem~\ref{thm:fourier_inversion_inverse_semigroup}], which is one of our main results.
+As a corollary of Theorem~\ref{thm:fourier_inversion_inverse_semigroup}, we show that for the inverse semigroup of matrix units, the Fourier transform of a map with respect to the identity representation coincides with the Choi matrix of the map, and the Fourier inversion formula reduces to the Choi inversion formula [see Corollary~\ref{corollary:Fourier inversion becomes Choi inversion}].
+Additionally, We derive a Plancherel formula in the finite inverse semigroup setting [see Theorem~\ref{thm:Placheral formula for inverse semigroup}].